gianlazz/Lazztech.Cloud/GianDevNotes.md

 I need to register the LazztechContext with the ClientFacade startup.

 The Mosh video says that aspnet doesn't really work well with migrations and multiple dbcontext.

+I want to have the dbcontext and everything in it's own project seperate from the aspnet project but I'm not sure it's really setup to be run that way.